-How To Visit The Sanctuary Of Fátima In 2024
+How To Visit The Sanctuary Of Fátima This Year

 The Sanctuary of Fátima (officially, Sanctuary of Our Lady of the Rosary of Fátima) is the response of a devout community to the request made by Our Lady of the Rosary to the Three Little Shepherds, in the apparition of October 13th, 1917.